Honours Research Support Scholarships

 Honours students undertake important research that contributes to the environmental, social and economic resilience of landscapes, agriculture and communities.
 Successful completion of Honours is a key pathway into Higher Degree programs.
 Experience shows that financial support during the Honours year can improve the quality of a student’s final research thesis.

-Southern NSW Innovation Hub’s Honours Research Support Scholarships program for 2026 provides financial support to help students complete their studies to a high standard and extend their research beyond the university.
+Southern NSW Innovation Hub’s Honours Research Support Scholarships program for 2026 provides financial support to help First Nations and non-First Nations students complete their studies to a high standard and extend their research beyond the university.

 Eligibility criteria: